vmeng/spindle-code/keywords/README.md

 Please check the following blog post [SPINDLE Automatic Keyword Generation: Step by Step] (http://blogs.oucs.ox.ac.uk/openspires/2012/09/12/spindle-automatic-keyword-generation-step-by-step/).

+## Use cases

+The keywords.py script can be used as a stand-alone application or as a module importing it into your python code.
+It can also be used within a web framework.

 ## Tags

  #spindle #openspires #ukoer #oerri